Professional Studies (Learning at Work) BA (Hons)/BSc (Hons)

 Do you want to boost your career prospects and improve your performance at work by studying for a degree alongside your current job?

-On this BA (Hons) Professional Studies Learning at Work course you'll develop transferrable skills in your choice of subject.
+On this Professional Studies Learning at Work course you'll develop transferable skills in your choice of subject.
 You can tailor the course to match your professional and personal aspirations and your employer's objectives.